-In order to complete the supervised practice rotations in the CP, students may be required to travel to sites within a 75-90 mile radius of their home.
+In order to complete the supervised practice rotations in the CP, students may be required to travel to sites throughout northeast Arkansas, Missouri, Mississippi, and Tennessee.
+Some practice sites are located in the Jonesboro area or within a 75-90 mile radius of Jonesboro.
 Students must furnish their own transportation, which should be reliable and dependable, to and from these facilities and assume all costs and liability involved with this travel.
 Vehicle insurance is required as noted above.
 Travel time to rotation sites does not count toward supervised practice hours.